skeldoy/noiseremoval/README.md

 Examples of different approaches of doing noise removal with neural networks.
 Primary intent is imagery but this applies to ever single modality of signal.

 ## Installing this shit
+Make sure you have cuda 12.3 and libcudnn-frontend-dev/mantic,mantic 0.8+ds-1 all + nvidia-cudnn/mantic 8.9.2.26~cuda12+1 amd64 ... maybe other things as well..
+Not really sure..

 > git clone yadayada....; cd yadayada.... # then make the venv:

 > python3 -m venv thisshit